Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Notes:

-The time required to meet all remedial needs is dependent on the volume and extent of contaminated sediment, the equipment used, the need for secondary treatment, and the means of transporting the excavated sediment.
-Completion time may be weeks to months when dealing with small, discreet volumes of contaminated sediment.
-However, it may require several years for large areas or volume of contaminated sediment, or when site characteristics (for example, infrastructure) pose significant logistical challenges.
+The time required to meet all remedial needs depends on the volume and extent of contaminated sediment, the equipment used, the need for secondary treatment, and the means of transport for the excavated sediment.
+Completion time may be weeks to months when dealing with small, discrete volumes of contaminated sediment.
+However, it may require several years for large areas or volumes of contaminated sediment or when site characteristics (for example, infrastructure) pose significant logistical challenges.

 Long-term considerations (following remediation work)